Universal Approximation with Quadratic Deep Networks: Four Theorems

-for some positive constant $\delta$. \\ \textit{Theorem 2:} \textit{For any Lesbegue-integrable radial function $f(||\textbf{x}||)$: $[-1,1]^n \to \textbf{R}$, and any $\epsilon$, there exists a fully-connected ReLU quadratic network with no more than four neurons in each layer such that the corresponding function F(\textbf{x}) expressed by this network satisfies:}
+for some positive constant $\delta$. \\ \textit{Theorem 2: For any compactly supported, radial, continuous function $f$: $\mathbb{R}^n \to \mathbb{R}$ and any $\epsilon>0$, there exists a function that can be implemented by a ReLU-activated quadratic network with at most four neurons in each layer, such that:}